etro-js/etro/README.md

 > Check out [this guide](https://clabe45.github.io/vidar/docs/migrating-v0-8-0)
 > for migrating.

-Vidar is a JavaScript framework for programmatically editing videos.
+Vidar is a typescript framework for programmatically editing videos.
 Similar to GUI-based video-editing software, it lets you layer media and other content on a timeline.
 Audio, image, video and other tracks are supported, along with powerful video effectts for existing tracks.
 Being very flexible